Auto Accident Lawyer

 When insurance adjusters do not make reasonable settlement offers, the accident victim’s lawyer will file a lawsuit.
 Unfortunately, courts are busy and it takes time to prepare cases for trial.
 It is not unusual for cases to settle shortly before the scheduled trial date when it becomes clear to the insurance company that the lawyer will not back down.
 Delay caused by insurance companies is a key factor that determines how quickly a case will settle.

 Insurance companies know that a car accident law firm has a track record of success.
 For that reason, most insurance adjusters have learned that dragging out settlement negotiations with an experienced law firm is pointless.
-An auto accident lawyer in Atlanta, GA will always try to settle cases as promptly as possible without jeopardizing the client’s ability to receive full and fair compensation.
+An auto accident lawyer will always try to settle cases as promptly as possible without jeopardizing the client’s ability to receive full and fair compensation.